+9779767998270 Spring 2026 Trek Offer – Up to 20% Off info@nepaloutdoorexpeditions.com

 Local People and Ethnicities

-The main population of the Khumbu region is the Sherpa community, recognized worldwide for their ability and determination in climbing mountains.
-Sherpas are strong, practicing Tibetan Buddhists with a rich cultural heritage passed down over generations.
-There are also Rai and Gurung communities in the lower regions, adding cultural diversity to the area.
+The main population of the Khumbu region is the Sherpa community, recognized worldwide for their mountaineering skills and endurance.
+Sherpas are devout Tibetan Buddhists with a rich cultural heritage passed down over generations.
+In the lower Solu area, Rai communities are also present, adding cultural diversity to the region.

 The Himalayan lifestyle is reflected in local languages, customary clothing, and agricultural practices.
 Engaging with the local people provides a great experience of life in the mountains during the Everest Base Camp trek with helicopter return.

-Trekkers are expected to walk around religious buildings clockwise and maintain silence near monasteries.
+Trekkers are expected to walk clockwise around stupas, Mani walls, and prayer wheels.
 The Everest Base Camp trek with helicopter return is enriched with these spiritual traditions.

 Etiquette for Culture-Seeking Trekkers